 - Thymoquinone, which in previous research with animals was called “a valuable therapeutic compound to potentially alleviate diet-induced obesity…”

-- And tocopherols known for antioxidant and anti-inflammatory potential.
+- And tocopherols, known for their antioxidant and anti-inflammatory potential.

 Editor’s note: Are you feeling unusually tired?
 You may think this is normal aging, but the problem could be your master hormone.
 When it’s not working, your risk of age-related diseases skyrockets.
 To reset what many call “the trigger for all disease” and live better, longer, click here to discover The Insulin Factor: How to Repair Your Body’s Master Controller and Conquer Chronic Disease!